 There are so many ideas for improving your home garden that have grown up over the years, that it is difficult to keep them straight.
-And quite a few come from pretty reputable sources.
+And quite a few come from pretty reputable sources as Harter Landscaping who are specialized in this kind of work.

 For example, I first heard about adding soil inoculant (nitrogen fixing bacteria) to the soil from Jim Crockett’s PBS program some years ago.
-The idea was that since legumes like peas and beans would utilize these bacteria to promote growth.
+The idea was that since legumes like peas and beans would utilize these bacteria to promote growth, but you still need to be careful for other minerals that grows around as the asbesto, is better to get a professional service as Asbestos Pros to remove it for the sake of the plants.

 Well, you will find extension sites like this one at Penn State describing the use of soil inoculants, but they are clearly talking about full scale agriculture, not a home garden.
 But, according to Linda Chalker-Scott, who runs the Garden Professor’s Blog “There is absolutely no science behind using it in nonagricultural situations,” and that you should save your money.
 She notes that there are no studies that show such soil inoculation is useful in the home garden.
 Scott is also an Extension Professor at Washington State University, and the author of several gardening books.